hayoung0Lee/goto-css-cljs/README.md

 ## custom `Jump to definition feature`

-At my work use css-modules.
+The project I am working on at my work is using css-modules.
 However, it doesn't work well with [css modules extension](https://github.com/clinyong/vscode-css-modules), because the project is using clojure.
 So I had to open CSS files whenever I had to fix something, which is somewhat irritating.
-So I made a vs code extension to customize the `Jump to definition feature`.
+So I made a Vscode extension to customize the `Jump to definition feature`.

 ## How it works